 For 2023 and beyond, Henry Luther appears to have some ambitious plans.

 “We just did enter the Tiny Desk contest, and while we were at it we recorded and filmed a few other songs, so we’re planning to release the videos from that live session and to release the audio as an EP here in a week or so.
 I also recently recorded a song for my cousin’s wedding that started as a joke at his bachelor party, so I’m about to release it as a single.
 And at the risk of dropping too much too soon, I’ve been working on what I thought would be a little EP of mono recordings as an experiment that has basically expanded into an album in its own right.
 I’m hoping to have it out by April or May, and then I plan to get to work on the album I started in 2021, which I think will feel more like a direct follow-up to Southern Cities.
 I’m not Charley Crockett, but if he can do two albums a year, my ambition is to try and maintain a similar pace now that grad school is over and I have some time on my hands.
 And of course, in the meantime, I intend to hit the road as much as possible.”

-Henry Luther is a South Carolina-based folk singer specializing in indie-folk impressionism and alt-country surrealism.
-Bob Dylan, the Avett Brothers, Neutral Milk Hotel, and Hank Williams are some of his influences.
+Henry Luther is a South Carolina-based folk singer specializing in drinking songs, indie-folk impressionism and country-folk surrealism.
+Bob Dylan, John Prine, the Avett Brothers, Neutral Milk Hotel, Charley Crockett, and Hank Williams are some of his influences.